Niraj123466/Niraj123466/README.md

 * 🌍  I'm based in Pune
 * ✉️  You can contact me at [moreniraj49@gmail.com](mailto:moreniraj49@gmail.com)
-* 🧠  I'm learning Data Structures and Algorithm and React JS
+* 🧠  I'm learning Data Structures and Algorithm and MERN stack

 <h3 align="left">Connect with me:</h3>
 <p align="left">